atmospherehub/serverless/Recognition/README.md

-## Tagging flow
+## Recognition flow

-The flow responseble for sending faces into slack channel to allow users to tag.
+The flow responseble for recognizing faces.
+If the face is not recognized it will be sent into slack channel to allow users to tag.
 Once the person is tagged the image then sent to cloud provider for model training.

 ```
            atmosphere-face-not-identified [queue]+-+